Kitware/CMake/Help/command/execute_process.rst

  are treated as normal arguments.
  (Use the ``INPUT_*``, ``OUTPUT_*``, and ``ERROR_*`` options to
  redirect stdin, stdout, and stderr.)

+ If a sequential execution of multiple commands is required, use multiple :command:`execute_process` calls with a single ``COMMAND`` argument.

 ``WORKING_DIRECTORY``
  The named directory will be set as the current working directory of